Devorein/VIM-Fundamentals/data/files-remaps-2.md

 ---
 path: "/files-remaps-2"
-title: "Files and Navigations - Remaps part 2"
+topic: "Files and Navigations - Remaps part 2"
 order: "14A"
 section: "Navigation"
 description: "Coconut oil in hand, you are ready to navigate some files with NetRW."